What to Do After a Car Accident?

 If someone else’s actions or negligence caused the accident, you might have a legal claim for financial damages.
 The amount of any settlement or judgment you may receive will depend largely on the steps you take following an accident.
 Here are six steps you need to take after a car accident.

-It is natural to feel bombarded with emotions after an accident.
-Anxiety, anger, confusion—these are all normal feelings.
-However, control your emotions.
-Do not lash out, do not throw blame, and do not panic.
+It is natural to feel overwhelmed with emotions after an accident.
+Anxiety, anger, and confusion are all normal feelings.
+However, try to control your emotions.
+Do not lash out or blame the other driver, and do not panic.
+It does no good and could even put you in greater danger to confront the other driver in anger.

 This includes: